How to check my child’s credit score

 What to do if your child is a victim of identity theft

-If you suspect or confirm that your child’s identity has been stolen, here’s what to do:
+If you suspect or confirm that your child is the victim of child identity theft, here’s what to do:

 • Contact the credit bureaus: Place a fraud alert or request a credit freeze on your child’s report to prevent further misuse.